ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-4-3.md

-# Creating a Supportive Network for Remote Workers

 In this chapter, we will explore the importance of creating a supportive network for remote workers.
 We will discuss strategies to foster connection, collaboration, and emotional well-being in virtual teams, ensuring that remote workers feel supported and motivated.